Our charism: Hospitality

-The word hospitality has significant connotations: humanity, shelter, universal nature, love, service, mutual assistance, care for the poor.
-It has inspired the Hospitaller project from the outset, and it continues to guide the good work of the Congregation’s institutions.
+The word “hospitality” is synonymous with humanity, acceptance, universality, love, service, mutual help, care for the poor.
+It has inspired the Hospitaller project from the outset and continues to engender goodwill at the congregation’s institutions.

-The conservation and recreation of the charism of hospitality requires that all of the people involved in the project (sisters, co-workers, volunteers, families of the recipients of our services…) cultivate and demonstrate the values, culture and very aims of the Congregation.
+Preserving and recreating the Hospitaller charism requires all of us who participate in the project to cultivate and embody the values, culture, and aims of the congregation.

 Our mission continues to tell the story, by credible means, through charitable gestures and evangelical paradigms that underpin our hospitality.